We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 7.5 / 10 276 Ratings

-A perfume by Histoires de Parfums for women, released in 2001.
+A popular perfume by Histoires de Parfums for women, released in 2001.
 The scent is spicy-floral.
 It is still in production.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.